Anees99/Generative-AI/Gmail Automation Asistant/readme.md

 # Gmail Automation Assistant

-This AI-powered assistant connects to Gmail, summarizes incoming emails, and generates smart replies using OpenAI's API.
+This AI-powered assistant connects to Gmail, summarizes incoming emails, and generates smart replies using OpenAI's, Groq and Qwen APIs.
 It includes:

 - Auto email summarization
 - Smart reply generation